awolter27/KeyMaster/README.md

 - As a user, I want to store and manage my passwords in one centralized location.
 - As a user, I want to be able to store all associated information about an account, such as my email, username, password, security questions, security key, etc., in one record.
 - As a user, I want to be able to add, edit, and delete records.
-- As a user, I want the ability to search all my records by email, username, or password.
+- As a user, I want the ability to search all my records by website, email, username, or password.
 - As a user, I want my records organized alphabetically.
 - As a user, I want to be able to generate complex and unique passwords.
 - As a user, I expect my private data to be secure and protected.
-- As a user, I want to be able to export my records.
 - As a user, I want this app to be simple and intuitive to use.
 - As a user, I want to be able to access this app anywhere.
 - As a user, I want to be able to use this app with screens of all sizes, including computers, tablets, and phones.